-DRY STACK STORAGE AND MARINE-RELATED COMMERCIAL/RETAIL
+DRY STACK STORAGE & MARINE-RELATED COMMERCIAL/RETAIL

 The master plan proposes two-phase development of a heated facility that can store up to 200 vessels.
-The building is sited to allow for a 20-ft-deep retail "lean-to" on the water side.
-Retail vendors may include companies serving the commercial fleet and companies that provide value-added services to dry stack tenants.
-Please refer to the economic assessment performed by McDowell Group for additional details.
+The building is sited to allow for a 20-ft deep retail "lean-to" on the water side.
+Retail vendors may include companies serving the commercial fleet and companies that provide value added services to dry stack tenants.
+Please refer to the economic assessment performed by the McDowell Group for additional details.

 The dry stack facility is envisioned as a City project but is also a prime candidate for a public-private partnership.
 Regardless of who bears the capital cost, the facility will become an economic engine that sparks new businesses to serve dry stack patrons.
 It also helps create critical mass in the New Boat Harbor to support small retail operations.
-Likewise, the retail portion of that building could be constructed as part of the initial dry stack building, or it could be constructed downstream as a public-private partnership.
+Likewise, the retail portion of that building could be constructed as part of the initial dry stack building, or it could be constructed downstream as a public private partnership.
 In either case, the City will benefit from lease revenue and an improved tax base.

-Phase I of the dry stack building will be 16,560-sq-ft net (17,343 sf gross) facility with 48-ft eave height capable of storing 100 vessels with lengths up to 32-ft LOA.
-The retail expansion for this phase will be 2,760 sf, divisible into multiple small tenants.
+Phase One of the dry stack building will be 16,560 sq ft net (17,343 sq ft gross) facility with 48-ft eave height capable of storing 100 vessels with lengths up to 32 ft LOA.
+The retail expansion for this phase will be 2,760 sq ft, divisible into multiple small tenants.

-Phase II of the dry stack building will be similar to Phase I at 16,560 sf net (17,343 sf gross), with 48-ft eave height capable of storing 100 vessels with lengths up to 32-ft LOA.
-Retail expansion will be 2,760 sf, divisible into multiple small tenants.
+Phase Two of the dry stack building will be similar to Phase One at 16,560 sq ft net (17,343 sq ft gross) facility with 48-ft eave height capable of storing 100 vessels with lengths up to 32 ft LOA.
+Retail expansion will be 2,760 sq ft, divisible into multiple small tenants.

-Concerns with the location of the dry stack storage is that there will be some conflict with pedestrian/vehicle traffic and movement of the boat-lift equipment to access the dry stack building.
-There is a pedestrian walkway adjacent to the boat haulout area, as well as a traffic route for vehicles moving in and out of the New Boat Harbor.
-This will need to be addressed with personnel on site to manage pedestrian and vehicular conflicts while boats are being moved across these surface routes.
-As well, there is an existing electrical transformer that currently sits in the area of the proposed fuel dispenser which will need to be relocated.
+Concerns with the location of the dry stack storage is that there is a pedestrian walkway adjacent to boat haul out area and boat lift equipment are required to cross a traffic route to access the building.
+Currently, there is an existing electrical transformer in the area of the proposed fuel dispenser which will need to be relocated.

-To be economically successful, lease rates for dry stack storage will need to be much higher than lease rates for wet slips.
+In order to be economically successful, lease rates for dry stack storage will need to be much higher than lease rates for wet slips.
 This will affect market demand and could cause a slow absorption rate for the building.
-Please refer to the economic assessment performed by McDowell Group for additional details.
+Please refer to the economic assessment performed by the McDowell Group for additional details.

-The materials will consist of a pre-engineered metal building with a concrete foundation and slab and stone wainscot to match other new harbor buildings.
+The materials will consist of a pre-engineered metal building with a concrete foundation and slab, and stone wainscot to match other new harbor buildings.
 There will be steel fuel tanks that will hold gasoline and diesel.
-Dry stack storage will be associated with a cast-in-place concrete washdown area and cast-in-place concrete sidewalks.
+Associated with the dry stack storage will be a cast-in-place concrete washdown area and cast-in-place concrete sidewalks.